Net-Base FAQ

 Modernization

-This page collects the most frequent questions from our specialist subpages in one place.
-The compact FAQs deliberately remain on the respective detail pages.
-Here we additionally arrange them as a landing page so that interested parties can quickly see which topics we truly master in Delphi, C#, Layer-3, portals, modernization, data access and platform strategy.
+This page collects the most frequent questions from our homepage, overview pages and technical subpages in one place.
+The compact FAQs intentionally remain on the respective detail pages.
+Here we additionally arrange them as a landing page so that prospects can quickly see which topics we truly master in project initiation, services, Delphi, C#, Layer-3, portals, modernization, data access and platform strategy.

-You can either jump directly to a topic block or switch to the corresponding detailed subpage from below.
-This makes the page usable both as a quick entry point and as a structured FAQ hub.
+You can either jump directly to a topic block or from below navigate to the corresponding in-depth subpage.
+This keeps the page usable both as a quick entry and as a structured FAQ hub.

 Questions about cost-effectiveness, process logic, roles, data and long-term extensibility.